kharikri/CarND-Kidnapped-Vehicle-Project/README.md

 make
 ./particle_filter (Make sure you also run the simulator on Windows machine)

-Note that the programs that need to be written to accomplish the project are src/particle_filter.cpp, and particle_filter.h

-The program main.cpp has already been filled out, but feel free to modify it.

 Here is the main protcol that main.cpp uses for uWebSocketIO in communicating with the simulator.

 INPUT: values provided by the simulator to the c++ program